When we bought our house I started looking at the available domotica options on the market.

 They get input from the 31 sensor combinations, 28 two button wall switches and 8 thermostats.

-And they give output to 29 lights, 3 dimmers, 17 switchable power sockets, 8 thermostats, 6 blinds and 2 doors.
+And they give output to 29 lights, 3 dimmers, 17 switchable power sockets, 8 thermostats, 6 blinds, 2 doors (with smart lock electrolocks), and the garagedoor.

-I also still need to connect an electrovalve to fill the bath tub along with an ultra sonic range finder to detect whether the bath tub is full, a controller for the garage port, and sensors for the electricity meters, gas meter, boiler, water pumps, dryer and washer.
+I also still need to connect an electrovalve to fill the bath tub along with an ultra sonic range finder to detect whether the bath tub is full, and add a few sensors for the utilities and washer/dryer.

 The existing radiators I connected to the domotica system by using cheap HoneyWell HR20 thermostats, which I hooked up through their serial debug ports.